camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 To do so, open the process in the Camunda Modeler.

-Next, from the Modeler's left-hand menu, select the activity shape (rectangle) and drag it into position between the Start Event and the "Charge Credit Card" Service Task.
+Next, from the Modeler's left-hand menu, select the activity shape (rounded rectangle) and drag it into position between the Start Event and the "Charge Credit Card" Service Task.
 Name it *Approve Payment*.
 {{< img src="../img/modeler-usertask1.png" >}}

 Change the activity type to *User Task* by clicking on it and using the wrench button menu.